Choose another country or region to see content specific to your location.

 If you are in a leadership position sponsoring and pushing for improvements in your digital capabilities, consider the business objective you are trying to solve for.
 This is where a current state assessment can pay serious dividends.
 It can help you decide if you have one or two incremental changes you need to make to bridge gaps in key areas of the business.
 Or you may need a much more intensive, transformational journey for your business.

 To reiterate what we wrote above: you are in for a bare minimum six month timeframe and much more realistically twelve to eighteen months.
 Two years is also not out of the realm of reasonable if you are upending your tech stack, your data infrastructure, your ways of working, and the skill sets and roles within your organization.
 Keep in mind that when you get into two year territory, you risk implementing solutions that can be stale by the time you complete your road map.
-Designing solutions that are flexible, not locked into specific vendors/tech, and that can swap out components using emerging standards, such as MACH (microservices-based, API-first, cloud-native, and headless) can make your tech and data ecosystem much more robust for the long haul.
+Designing solutions that are flexible, not locked into specific vendors/tech, and that can swap out components using emerging standards, such as MACH (microservices-based, api-first, cloud-native, and headless) can make your tech and data ecosystem much more robust for the long haul.

 Even if your assessment nets out to a conclusion that you just need some incremental changes to bridge one or two capabilities, as an executive sponsor you still need to help set and adhere to realistic time expectations relative to these new investments.
 As an example, let’s say you decide you need a customer engagement platform (CEP).
 After all, it is one of the digital capabilities that tends to produce a measurable, impactful ROI for our clients.
 In the realm of tech maturity, it can provide relatively quick wins.
 Nevertheless, you should plan for the following: